Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Numerical analysis of flux-based read-out of particle motion

-The simulated signals are on the order of $10^3\mu\phi_0/\sqrt{\mathrm{Hz}}$ for thermally driven motion and some $\mu\phi_0/\sqrt{\mathrm{Hz}}$ for ground state motion.
-The former signals are well above the noise floor of state-of-the-art SQUID sensors ($<1\,\muup\phi_0/\sqrt{\textnormal{Hz}}$ for detection frequencies above 1\,kHz \cite{clarke_squid_2006,schurig_making_2014,wolbing_nb_2013}).
-While detection of ground state motion seems feasible, a further decrease in mechanical damping $\gamma_i$ would be beneficial, as is predicted by theory \cite{SClevitation,SCmagnetlevitation}.
+\Tref{tab:AHCsignal} shows $\eta_i$ and $S_{\phi_i}(\omega_i)$ for a sphere, cylinder and ring in an \AHC{}-trap at a temperature of $4\,$K and for a conservative \cite{SClevitation,ringlevitation} $Q=10^7$.
+We also consider the case of detecting the ground state motion, i.e., $x_{0,i}=\sqrt{\hbar/m\omega_i}$, via measurement of flux, $S_{\phi_{0i}}(\omega_i)=\eta_ix_{0,i}/\sqrt{\gamma_i}$ ($\hbar$ is the reduced Planck's constant).
+The values are on the order of $\mathrm{m}\phi_0/\sqrt{\mathrm{Hz}}$ for thermally driven motion and some $\muup\phi_0/\sqrt{\mathrm{Hz}}$ for ground state motion.
+The former signals are well above the noise floor of state-of-the-art SQUID sensors, which are below $1\,\muup\phi_0/\sqrt{\textnormal{Hz}}$ for detection frequencies above 1\,kHz \cite{clarke_squid_2006,schurig_making_2014,wolbing_nb_2013}.
+While detection of ground state motion seems feasible, a further decrease in mechanical damping would be beneficial, as is predicted by theory \cite{SClevitation,SCmagnetlevitation}.

-\Fref{fig:signalvsPCradius} shows the signal strength and noise power spectral density when varying the pick-up coil radius.
-For small radii, the FEM results match within their uncertainty the value predicted by the image method, but slightly deviate for larger radii.
+\Fref{fig:detection}(c) shows the signal strength and noise power spectral density when varying the pick-up coil radius.
+For small radii, the FEM results correspond within their uncertainty to the values predicted by Ref.~\cite{SClevitation}, but deviate for larger radii.
 This is because as the radius of the pick-up loop grows, the FEM model integrates over more coarsely meshed regions of the model and numerical errors accumulate.